ykim18mica/mica-gd220/lectures/w6-css-layout-position.md

 One more important thing to notice here is that, when I positioned the 2nd box, the boxes around it stay the same and they don't try to fill in any gaps.
 That's because when you set an element `relative`, it keeps its original space so that other elements cannot take it over.
 This is a big difference between `relative` and `absolute`.

 To recap, you have to remember 2 important things about `relative` positioning:
-1. Any custom positioning you set with `relative` will be relative to its original position.
+1. Any custom positioning you set with `relative` will be relative to its normal position.
 1. Elements with `relative` position will keep its original space and other elements cannot take the space.

 ## absolute